This easy cold crab dip recipe is an old favorite that I used to make any time we stayed at the beach.

 If you’re unable to find Kelchner’s at your local grocery store, I’d recommend adding a teaspoon of horseradish to whatever other cocktail sauce you’re using.

-When you make this easy cold crab dip with cream cheese & cocktail sauce, I’d love to hear about it!
+When you make this easy cold crab dip, I’d love to hear about it!
 Leave a comment or drop a rating below.
 Enjoy!

 For more crabby recipes, try these: